emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-becoming-an-imperfect-language-learner.md

 type = "featured"

 +++
+{{<notice note "Note from Elise">}}

+This post is the second in the [“Real Language Stories''](/categories/real-language-stories/) series, in which real language learners share their journeys with their first foreign languages in their own words.

+Have a story you’d like to share?
+Email [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) to learn more.

+{{</ notice  >}}

 My husband and I had been trying to get to Europe for years for his job, and it was finally happening to _us_.
 We were moving to Italy.
 What a dream!
 But as friends raved about the food and wine I’d enjoy, gave recommendations for which city to see first, and silently planned their own vacations to visit us, all I could think about was the language.

 I was 33 years old, and although I’d always wanted to learn a second language, growing up in the United States, there weren’t many opportunities to do so.
 My first opportunity to take a foreign language course was in high school, so at 16 years old I took my first Spanish class.
 After four semesters studying vocab and grammar in order to pass exams, this bright-eyed, straight-A student was left disappointed with how little Spanish she could actually speak.